 ARTICLE 1 –THE AGREEMENT

-The ECMWF Summer of Weather Code Programme (“ESOWC” or “the Programme”) is organized by the European Centre for Medium Range Weather Forecast (ECMWF), an international inter-governmental organization headquartered at Shinfield Park, Reading, RG2 9AX in the United Kingdom and regulated by these terms (“the Agreement”).
+The ECMWF Summer of Weather Code Programme (“ESOWC” or “the Programme”) is organized by the European Centre for Medium Range Weather Forecast (ECMWF), an international inter-governmental organization seated at Shinfield Road, Reading, RG2 9AX in the United Kingdom and regulated by these terms (“the Agreement”).

 Terms and Conditions – ESoWC 2020